leolca/clscripts/README.md

 * **-i**: input file name
 * **--maxlen**: maximum length of the text that will be considered (default: full length)
 * **--samples**: number of samples that will be created (default: 100)
-* **--log**: if provided, the genenerated samples will be logarithmically spaced
+* **--log**: if provided, the generated samples will be logarithmically spaced

 ### usage examples
 Given only the input file name, it will compute 100 linear spaced samples of the vocabulary growth.
-The first colum represents the text length and the second the vocabulary size.
+The first column represents the text length and the second the vocabulary size.
 ```
 ./heapslaw.py -i Ulysses.txt
 ```